theme222/WeirdGunGameCalc/README.md

-Download (or clone) this repository and get the [latest release](https://github.com/theme222/WeirdGunGameCalc/releases) that corresponds to your operating system (Currently only supported on Linux and Windows) and place it in the directory that you downloaded.
+Download (or clone) this repository and get the [latest release](https://github.com/theme222/WeirdGunGameCalc/releases) that corresponds to your operating system (Currently only supported on Linux and Windows) and place it in the directory of the repository.
 Run the binary / executable on the command line by running `./Calculator` or `Calculator.exe` depending on your operating system.
 Provide filters as flags by adding `--<filter_name> <value>` to the command.
 To test if you installed it correctly, run it with `--help`.